mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ### 4.3 Enhancing Competition
 #### a) Facilitating Generic Entry
-- Streamline approval for generics post safety and basic efficacy.
+- Streamline approval for generic drugs (identical copies of brand-name medications) after demonstrating safety and basic effectiveness.
 - Implement abbreviated pathways to reduce time and costs.

-#### b) Encouraging Parallel Importation
+#### b) Allow Importation of Low-Cost Treatments
-- Allow importation of treatments approved abroad meeting U.S. standards to foster competition and reduce costs.
+- Allow importation of treatments already approved in other countries (parallel importation) that meet U.S. standards to increase competition and reduce costs.

 ## Section 8.
 Savings Sharing Program